nick-ng/poe-map-team/LAB_GEMS.md

 - 4.0 Raise Zombie (2, Raise Zombie of Falling, Raise Zombie of Slamming)
 - 4.0 Spark (2, Spark of the Nova, Spark of Unpredictability)
 - 4.0 Void Sphere (1, Void Sphere of Rending)
-- 3.4 Shock Nova (1, Shock Nova of Procession)
+- 3.7 Barrage (1, Barrage of Volley Fire)
 - 3.0 Holy Hammers (1, Holy Hammers of Spirals)
 - 3.0 Leap Slam (1, Leap Slam of Groundbreaking)
 - 3.0 Perforate (2, Perforate of Bloodshed, Perforate of Duality)